 God is God and right is right.
-"Jusice, like a volcanio fire, may sleep awhile suppressed, but can't expire.
+"Justice, like a volcanie fire, may sleep while suppressed; but can't expire.
 Live right.
-Doright.
+Do right.
 God is not dead

-'At spes non fracta.'
-We must possess ourselves of technical education, commercial education, industrial education.
+At spes non fracta.'
+We must possess ourselves of techical education, commercial education, industrial education.
 We must prepare ourselves to occupy every avenue of thrift and legitimate gain.
-Get money, but get it honestly.
+Get mo ney, but get it honestly.
 Keep money but do not hoard it.
-Keep it to assist you in developing the southland Keep money to assist you in bettering your condition, and securing homes.
+Keep it to assist you in developing the southland.
+Keep money to assist you in bettering your condition, and securing homes.
 Keep money for a rainy day.
-Keep up your churches; support your preachers; sup port your schools; teach your girls to work at home, and by so doing you wil strengthen their morality.
-And let us ot forget that we owe a duty: first to South Carolina; second to the nation. hird, to our-elves; and last, but no east, to God.
-From the report of Superintendent Mc Mahan we see that more negroes attend public schools than whites It is true that we get less than one third of the money appropriated for the public schools of the state, but when we consider who the ruling class es are, and are reminded of the politi cal antagonism that has existed be tween the two races, I am really surprised, edified and gratified to see that our political autagonists have treated us so well, and are spending as much as they do spend on the negro or the purpose of education.
-My suljet, "At spes non fracta," is the mo to of the Hope family, but their court of arms is more striking than the motto.
-If I had the power of a great artist I would throw that great coat of arms on canvas that you might behold it; but as I cannot draw I will present you a pen picture of it.
-At the bottom of the picture is a representation of our world-the globe on which we live-but it is cracked nearly in half.
-On each side of the yawning abyss separate i by the chasm, are the two Hope sisters, each one of them with the end of a chain thrown over the shoulder that is ring belied to the earth, auchors that are held a oft by the right nance of the o her beams with smiles that separates them, and she casts her eyes away off to the sun that is just risng, do not mosn on account of this ya vn ing abyss that separates us, for nevertheless hope is not broken, and God's own time the strength of the sunlight vill close the breach in our sphere that par s us and we will be united again.
+Keep up your churches; support your preachers; sup port your schools; teach your girls to work at home, and by so doing you will strengthen their morality.
+And let us not forget that we owe a duty:first to South Carolina; second to the nation; third, to our-elves; and last, but not east, to God From the report of Superintendent Mc Mahan we see that more negroes attend public schools than whites It is true that we get less than one third of the money appropriated for the public schools of the state, but when we consider who the ruling class es are, and are reminded of the politi tween the two races, I am really surpri-ed, edified and gratified to see our political autagonists have treated us so well, and are spending as much as they do spend on the negro or the purpose of education.
+My subject, "At spes non fracta," s the mosto of the Hope family, but their court of arms is more striking than the motto.
+If I had the power of a great artist I would throw that great coat of arms on canvas that you might behold it; but as I cannot draw I will in half.
+On each side of the yawning abyss separated by the chasm, are the two Hope sisters, each one of them with the end of a chain thrown over the and at the other ends of the chains are auchors that are held a oft by the right hard of each si ter Oue of them is the picture of despair; but the countenance of the other beams with smiles as she points to the rent in the earth that separates them, and she casts her eyes away off to the sun that is just risng; lo not mosn on account of this ya vn ing abyse that separates us, for nevertheless hope is not broken, and God's own time the strength of the sunlight will close the breach in our sphere that par s us and we will be united again.